Felix3qH4/Mobiliteit.lu-API-documentation/Departure_Board.md

 As you can see, "ref" is "[1](#first-number)|[3078](#second-number)|[7](#third-number)|[82](#fourth-number)|[29012023](#fifth-number)". <br>
 Each number, separated by a | stands for something. <br>
+(By clicking on a number you can quickly get to the description of what it stands for without having to scroll down.) <br>

 ### first number
 The first number ("**1**" here) stands for: ??? <br>